cx-prog-lang/.github/features/gen_struct.md

  - Feature ID: GNST

-This feature allows for _generic structures_ that accept _generic types_ that are undetermined at the time of structure definition.
+This feature enables _generic structures_ that accept _generic types_ undetermined at the time of structure definition.
 The generic structures are _instantiated_ as structure types when they're referenced with concrete types in any means (e.g., variable declaration).

 # Syntax